What Affects Your Credit Score?

 How to improve your new credit

-Other factors that positively affect your credit score
+Other factors that might affect your credit score

 Here are some other ways you can build your credit score: